sprutner/asset_manager/README.md

 If you're running this locally, it will be http://localhost:5000

-## Adding a new asset to the databsse
+## Adding a new asset to the database

 Submit a POST request to `http://<ip of docker server>:5000/assets` with JSON data in the following format: